exercism/v3/docs/maintainers/concept-ci.md

 If you don't want to change the working directory, you have to specify the `--root`/`-r` argument pointing to the root of the v3 repository.

+*Note that the script takes a fairly long time before actually running the checks due to compiliation times of the dependencies.
+This is unfortunately normal when running it as a script.
+If you're familiar with Julia, you can also `include` it from the REPL to avoid this.*

 [julia-concepts-csv]: ../../languages/julia/reference/concepts.csv
 [install-julia]: https://julialang.org/downloads/